skrey/yellow-extensions/documentation/system.md

 ![Screenshot](system-screenshot.png?raw=true)

 The `config` folder contains configuration files.
 The `core` folder is for the Yellow software itself, its content changes only with a software update.
 The `plugins` folder is for Yellow plugins, to add new features.
-Most configuration happens in the `snippets` and `templates` folders, where the website layout and functionality is defined.
+Most configuration happens in the `snippets` and `templates` folders, this is where the website layout and functionality is defined.

 Changes in system folders affect the entire website.